carolinenajwa/ed448-crypto-suite/README.md

 ## Getting Started
 1. Download and open folder Ed448-master in chosen IDE.
 1. Ensure necessary files are in `src/text_files/`.
-2. Run the application with specified command line arguments (refer to user guide for details).
+2. Run the application with specified command line arguments.
 3. Navigate through main menu and submenus for various cryptographic operations.

 ## Command Line Arguments